Waleed abu al-Khair

 Extra Bio Info:

-Waleed abu al-Khair is imprisoned for his legal work defending religious prisoners of conscience and for criticizing the government.
+Waleed abu al-Khair is imprisoned for his religious freedom advocacy.